LISTEN: How Michael Cohen Protects Trump By Making Legal Threats

 Michael Caputo, a former Trump campaign aide, defends Cohen.

 "People like to paint him as some kind of a thug out of New York.
 He's an attorney and he knows what he's talking about," said Caputo.
-"And I think while he might push the bounds of propriety in some people's eyes...
+"And I think while he might push the bounds of propriety in some people's eyes ...
 Michael sees the line and doesn't cross it.
 Most certainly he's a high-wire walker in that kind of respect."

 For Cohen, no target was too big.
 Former Fox News host Megyn Kelly put tough questions to Trump at a Republican presidential debate.
-Cohen later retweeted someone who had written, "we can gut her"
+Cohen later retweeted someone who had written, "we can gut her."

 Kelly discussed the incident nearly two years later on NBC News, with Cohen attorney David Schwartz.

-"I'm telling you, in response to that allegation, that I received death threats, that I had security guards following me around, and that my old boss called Michael Cohen directly to say, 'If Megyn Kelly gets killed it's not going to help your client Donald Trump get elected,'" Kelly told Schwartz.
+"I'm telling you, in response to that allegation, that I received death threats, that I had security guards following me around, and that my old boss called Michael Cohen directly to say, 'If Megyn Kelly gets killed it's not going to help your client Donald Trump get elected,' " Kelly told Schwartz.
 "And Michael Cohen didn't care."

-Nor was any target too small, like college student Tom Waddick, who for his satirical newspaper, the Harvard Lampoon, pranked the presidential candidate and went to Trump Tower to take a photo with him.
+Nor was any target too small, like college student Tom Waddick, who for his satirical newspaper, The Harvard Lampoon, pranked the presidential candidate and went to Trump Tower to take a photo with him.

-Waddick told NPR that when Cohen found out about it, he called up threatening to sue him and to get him expelled.
+Waddick told NPR that when Cohen found out about it, he called up threatening to sue him and get him expelled.

 Cohen's legal threats have generally been done in private — and stayed that way.
-But in 2015, when I was reporting for The Daily Beast, an online news outlet, Trump's campaign was in ascendency.
+But in 2015, when I was reporting for The Daily Beast, an online news outlet, Trump's campaign was in ascendancy.

-I started writing about a 1993 biography of Trump written by former Newsweek reporter Harry Hurt, III.
-According to the book, The Lost Tycoon, Trump's first wife Ivana claimed in a sworn deposition during her divorce proceedings that Donald Trump raped her.
+I started writing about a 1993 biography of Trump written by former Newsweek reporter Harry Hurt III.
+According to the book, The Lost Tycoon, Trump's first wife, Ivana, claimed in a sworn deposition during her divorce proceedings that Trump had raped her.

-As the book was coming out, she said she didn't mean rape in a criminal or literal sense, and has since praised the president.
+As the book was coming out, she said she didn't mean rape in a criminal or literal sense, and she has since praised the president.
 Trump has called the claim false.

-When I reached out to campaign spokesperson Hope Hicks about the claim in the book, I got an angry call from Cohen in return.
+When I reached out to campaign spokeswoman Hope Hicks about the claim in the book, I got an angry call from Cohen in return.

-His first tactic was to try and convince me not to run the story — but he did so by falsely claiming that spousal rape was not a crime.
+His first tactic was to try to persuade me not to run the story — but he did so by falsely claiming that spousal rape was not a crime.

 This is the first time that audio is being published.

-"You're talking about Donald Trump, you're talking about the frontrunner for the GOP, presidential candidate, as well as private individual, who never raped anybody and of course understand that by the very definition you can't rape your spouse," Cohen said.
+"You're talking about Donald Trump, you're talking about the front-runner for the GOP, presidential candidate, as well as private individual, who never raped anybody and of course understand that by the very definition you can't rape your spouse," Cohen said.

 Michael Cohen's false claim about the definition of spousal rape